JordanMicahBennett/MASKED-UNSAVED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP/README.md

 This artificial intelligence project is a masked face recognition (or periocular recognition) artificial intelligence application, built atop pyfacy, that takes a 128 dimension face embedder [from my earlier ai project](https://github.com/JordanMicahBennett/MASKED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP).

-This solution was also created last year in November 2020, shortly after [the first solution](https://github.com/JordanMicahBennett/MASKED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP), and now the code public here.
+This solution was also created in aout 3 hours last year in November 2020, shortly after [the first solution](https://github.com/JordanMicahBennett/MASKED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP), and now the code public here.

 * See crucial modifications and addditions (of the original [standard python pyfacy library](https://pypi.org/project/pyfacy/)) by God below in section (2) "God's crucial modifications discussion and results".
 The [original library](https://github.com/ManivannanMurugavel/pyfacy) does not do masked face recognition/clustering.